Regulator, consumer body, government, court, official company document, or ASA ruling where possible.

 Simple claims need careful evidence.

-This site is built to help people act, not to overstate.
-Strong claims are tied to source, date, body, company, issue, and outcome.
+Use this page to understand how to read the handbook.
+Strong claims should stay tied to a source, date, body, company, issue, and outcome.

 Claim rules